 - These classroom observations and interviews will provide information about instructional and assessment strategies for this population of students that can inform the development of the assessment.

-- Related publications: Classroom Perspectives Report
+- Related publications: Classroom Perspectives Report (PDF)

 - Prioritizing which English language proficiency (ELP) standards will be included in the assessment blueprint

 - The project will conduct a consensus-building process with state representatives and technical advisory committee members to decide which ELP standards should be used for item template development purposes.

 - Related publications: Standards Prioritization Evaluation Report (PDF)

 - Developing templates for innovative items based on existing ELP standards

 - The items will be designed to be compatible with students’ assistive technology devices, as well as with other technology tools students may use in the classroom, to accurately assess the receptive and expressive English language development of ELs with significant cognitive disabilities and provide valid assessment results and interpretations.